 Assumptions:

 - It is assumed that each UE will have an Energy Credit Profile as a subscription information in the UDR which contains the allowed Energy Credit units for the UE.
-The Energy Credit units may be reset periodically based on the UE subscription plan.
+The Energy Credit units availability is maintained in the UDR and may be reset periodically based on the UE subscription plan.

 - It is assumed that the UE's Energy Credit units balance is retrieved by the PCF from the UDR.
-The PCF checks the UE's Energy Credit balance before PDU Session is established and updates the balance at the end of the PDU Session by deducting the used Energy Credit units for the PDU Session.
+The PCF checks the UE's Energy Credit balance before PDU Session is established and updates the balance at the end of the PDU Session or at certain periodic interval if the PDU Session takes long by deducting the used Energy Credit units used for the PDU Session.
+The remaining Energy Credit balance for the UE is updated in the UDR by the PCF.

-Editor's note: It is FFS how the PCF uses the Energy Credit balance for a PDU Session when the UDR stores Energy Credit units for the UE.

-- It is assumed that if there is no Energy Credit units left in the UE's Energy Credit balance, the UE is either rejected PDU Session establishment or the PDU Session is established but charged at higher service rate based on operator's policy.
+- It is assumed that if there is no Energy Credit units left in the UE's Energy Credit balance, the UE is either rejected PDU Session establishment or the PDU Session is established but charged at higher service rate based on the operator's policy.

 - It is assumed that when the UE is rejected PDU Session establishment for no Energy Credit left, the UE is provided a new PDU Session rejection cause, e.g. 'no energy credit' and potentially a back-off timer.
 For legacy UEs an existing rejection cause is used in order to maintain backward compatibility.

-Editor's note: The credit control at PCF is to be justified vs CHF.

-Editor's note: The units of credit need to be specified and how these are consumed (i.e. how the consumption is collected).

 6.14.3 Procedures